Why is IRB Submission Required?

 What is “human subjects research”?

-A study requires IRB review if it conforms to both of the following federal definitions:
+A study requires IRB review if it involves both of the following:

 - Research: systematic investigation, testing, and evaluation, designed to develop or contribute to generalizable knowledge.